lsguite/sympathetic_flares_catalogs/README.md

 Louis-Simon Guité, Antoine Strugarek, Paul Charbonneau

 ### If this data is used for other studies, please cite the following paper:
-Flaring together: A preferred angular separation between sympathetic flares on the Sun \n L.-S.  Guité, A.  Strugarek, P.  Charbonneau \\
+Flaring together: A preferred angular separation between sympathetic flares on the Sun
+L.-S.  Guité, A.  Strugarek, P.  Charbonneau
-A&A 694 A74 (2025) \\
+A&A 694 A74 (2025)
 DOI: 10.1051/0004-6361/202452381